 In October 2020, the City of Bloomington’s Planning & Transportation staff announced that Mayor John Hamilton’s administration has proposed an updated zoning map, and a text amendment to the city’s Unified Development Ordinance (UDO), that would transform much of the city.

-The City has revised its map, cutting sharply back on the dense R4 zones originally proposed, which covered most of the core neighborhoods.
-The new project site for the revised map is here.
+The City later revised its map, cutting sharply back on the dense Residential Urban (R4) zones originally proposed, which covered most of the core neighborhoods.

 At the end of 2019, Bloomington’s City Council approved a new UDO, rejecting an amendment that would have rezoned neighborhoods that had been zoned for single family housing since the 1990s, to allow denser housing forms as permitted uses.
 Proponents of densification had argued that allowing new “plex” development, especially in core neighborhoods surrounding downtown and the Indiana University campus, would create affordable housing, encourage walkable/bikeable lifestyles and foster economic/racial equity in housing.